-Social and common areas such as masjid, canteen, garden area, conference hall, lecture hall, lecture hall and dining hall within the campus area of our faculty are structured in a way to support not only the academic development of students but also their social, cultural and spiritual needs.
-The natural location of the campus overlooking the sea allows students to relax, socialize and spend productive time outdoors.
+Social and common areas such as masjid, canteen, garden area, conference hall, lecture hall, lecture hall and dining hall within the campus area of our faculty are structured in a way to support not only the academic development of students, but also their social, cultural and spiritual needs.
+The natural location of the campus with a sea view allows students to relax, socialize and spend productive time outdoors.